rockthejvm/rockthejvm-site/src/content/articles/why-are-scala-type-classes-useful.md

 processMyList(List(true, true, false)) // ERROR
 ```

-In this way, the implicit works as both a <em>capability enhancer</em> and a type constraint, because if the compiler cannot find an implicit instance of a ListAggregation of that particular type, i.e. your specialized implementation, then it's certain that the code can't run.
+In this way, the implicit works as both a _capability enhancer_ and a type constraint, because if the compiler cannot find an implicit instance of a ListAggregation of that particular type, i.e. your specialized implementation, then it's certain that the code can't run.

 ## The fancy terms